Glowstudent777/YouVersion-API-NPM/README.md

 #### Getting the verse of the day:

 > **Note**
-> Version is not yet configurable
+> The default language is English

 ```javascript
 const YouVersion = require("@glowstudent/youversion");